Employment Opportunities for International Students

 There are several types of employment for which F-1 students may qualify.

-F-1 students are permitted by law to work on Duquesne University's campus up to 20 hours per week while school is in session, and up to 40 hours per week during vacation periods.
+- F-1 students are permitted by law to work on Duquesne University's campus up to 20 hours per week while school is in session, and up to 40 hours per week during vacation periods.
 Students do not need permission from the Center for Global Engagement for on-campus employment.

-Curricular Practical Training
+Curricular Practical Training (CPT)

-Curricular Practical Training (CPT) is employment that is related to a student's field of study and is an integral part of an established curriculum.
+- CPT is employment that is related to a student's field of study and is an integral part of an established curriculum.
 Some programs require this type of training in order for students to graduate.
 Students must be registered for credits when participating in these internships, practicums, or co-ops.

-Students must discuss the possibility of participating in Curricular Practical Training with their academic advisor first.
+- Students must discuss the possibility of participating in CPT with their academic advisor first.
 If the advisor approves an internship, the student can then begin to search for a position.
 If the student finds employment, a letter from the academic advisor and a letter from the employer are brought to the Center for Global Engagement where the authorization is placed on page 2 of a new I-20.
 Employment without proper authorization is considered illegal employment.
 Students who participate in a full 12 months of full-time curricular practical training will not be eligible for optional practical training.

 In addition, students must be employed by an E-Verify employer in order to qualify for this extension.
 The three requirements are as follows:

-a.
-Employer must be E-Verify
+- Employer must be E-Verify*

-b.
-Student must have graduated and is currently working in a STEM field
+- Student must have graduated and is currently working in a STEM field

-c.
-Student must have maintained F-1 status while on OPT
+- Student must have maintained F-1 status while on OPT

-Please consult United States Citizenship and Immigration Services about the Stem Extension
+Please consult United States Citizenship and Immigration Services about the STEM Extension.